 The Husky Hunger Initiative is a student group dedicated to fighting hunger and food insecurity within the USM Community, as well as to decreasing stigma around food-pantry use

-A new University of Southern Maine initiative aims to help young girls in the Greater Portland area join a growing network interested in science, technology, engineering and math.
-Get involved, there are tons of oppurtunities available!
+A new University of Southern Maine initiative aims to help young girls in the Greater Portland area join a growing network interested in science, technology, engineering, and math.
+Get involved, there are tons of opportunities available!